Diavgeia-Project/.github/profile/README.md

-## Hi there 👋 this is the Clarity project.
+## Hi there 👋 this is the Diavgeia project.

 Relating to the analysis and visualization of the diavgeia.gov.gr open data.